DeclanChidlow/vale.rocks/src/portfolio/pamela-carter.md

 ## Poetry Books

-Utilising my extensive experience with software such as Adobe's Creative Cloud, I compiled many of her poems into a four-volume set of print books.
+Utilising my extensive experience with software such as **Adobe's Creative Cloud**, and specifically **InDesign**, I compiled many of her poems into a four-volume set of print books.

 Designing around poetry was a challenging task, as poems place much more emphasis on typesetting than standard prose.
 Poems have specific line breaks and spacing, non-standard alignments, variable line lengths, and a range of other typographical and layout considerations that are pushed to the forefront given the often minimal text content.